richmahn/en_ta/translate/bita-plants/sub-title.md

-What are some examples of plants that are used as images in the Bible?
+What are some examples of how plants are used as images in the Bible?